How Home Equity Loans Work: Pros and Cons

 Home equity loans can be easier to qualify for if you have bad credit because lenders have a way to manage their risk when your home is securing the loan.
 That said, approval is not guaranteed.

 Collateral helps, but lenders have to be careful not to lend too much or they risk significant losses.
-It was extremely easy to get approved for first and second mortgages before 2007, but things have changed since the housing crisis and you can expect lenders to carefully evaluate your applications.
+It was extremely easy to get approved for first and second mortgages before 2007, but things have changed since the housing crisis.
+Lenders these days are more carefully evaluating loan applications.

-Lenders try to make sure that you don’t borrow any more than 80 percent or so of your home’s value, taking into account your original purchase mortgage as well as the home equity loan you’re applying for.
-The percentage of your home's available value is called the loan to value (LTV) ratio, and what's acceptable can vary from bank to bank.
-Some lenders allow LTV ratios above 80 percent, but yours will most likely have to be less if your credit is less than good.
+Lenders try to make sure that you don’t borrow any more than 80 percent or so of your home’s value, taking into account your original purchase mortgage as well as the home equity loan for which you’re applying.
+The percentage of your home's available value is called the loan to value (LTV) ratio, and what's acceptable varies from bank to bank.
+Some lenders allow LTV ratios above 80 percent, but your ratio will most likely have to be less if your credit is not so good.

-Also keep in mind that your credit score is directly tied to how much interest you'll pay.
+Also, keep in mind that your credit score directly affects how much interest you'll pay.
 The lower your score, the higher your interest rate is likely to be.

 How to Find the Best Home Equity Loans

-Ask your network of friends and family who they recommend.
-Ask local real estate agents which loan originators do the best job for their clients.
+Ask your network of friends and family for recommendations.
+Local real estate agents know the loan originators who do the best job for their clients.